Price: $1795 + gst

 - Small group size with two expedition guides.

 What’s Not Included

-- Travel to and from Telegraph Cove
+- Travel to and from Telegraph Cove, B.C.

 This place is a mecca for marine wildlife as resident Killer Whales begin showing up towards the end of June and feeding Humpbacks make their way into the area in April and May.
 Harbour Seals, Sea Lions, River Otters, Bald Eagles and wandering Black and Grizzly Bears are all part of this incredible rainforest ecosystem.

 Spectacular sunrises, sublime sunsets and days spent looking for wildlife and paddling new coastal areas all await you.
 This is your opportunity to take a deep breath and inhale the beautiful connection to land and water as you share our passion for wild places, wild life and ancient First Nations territories.